TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 * TT01 - submitted to lottery shuttle MPW7 - wafers expected July 2023.
 Not expecting to ship this test.
 * TT02 - submitted to ChipIgnite 2211Q - wafers expected August 2023, delivery should be around a month after.
-* TT03 - will be submitted to ChipIgnite 2304C - wafers September 2023, deliver should be around a month after.
+* TT03 - will be submitted to ChipIgnite 2304C - wafers September 2023, delivery should be around a month after.
+* TT04 - will be submitted to ChipIgnite 2309C - wafers expected Febuary 2024, delivery should be around a month after.

 # Wokwi FAQs